X01XX/risc-v-memory-management/README.txt

 #    You set the maximum available memory.
 #
 # Allocate-deallocate memory: stack.a, stack_array.a
 #
+#    You set the maximum number of items in the array, and the item size, serarately, for each instance.
+#
 #    An instance supports one kind of struct, so multiple instances for multiple structs.
 #